LAB-ADAN/LAB-ADAN.github.io/_posts/2025-10-30-EBS-snapshot.md

 ---
-title: "Amazon EBS — Your Ultimate Guide to Persistent Storage on AWS EC2"
+title: "Architectural Deep Dive: Amazon EBS and snapshot"
 date: 2025-10-30
 categories: [AWS Storage]
 tags: [EBS, Snapshots]
 ---

-# Amazon EBS: Your Ultimate Guide to Persistent Storage on AWS EC2
+# Architectural Deep Dive: Amazon EBS and snapshot
 When you launch an EC2 instance (a virtual server in the cloud), you need a place for your data to live.
 That place is the **Amazon Elastic Block Store (EBS)** Volume.
 Think of an EBS volume as a high-performance, network-attached hard drive specifically designed to work with your EC2 instance.